 - The conference will be included in the ComSoc Conference Search tool. - The conference proceedings will be submitted to IEEE Xplore® as well as other Abstracting & Indexing (A&I) databases. - The conference Call for Papers will be announced in the conference section of ComSoc E-news within a few months prior to the CFP deadline. - The conference will be listed in the IEEE Communications Magazine calendar pages. - The conference will be eligible for 40% off the list price of CFP and General Announcement advertisements in IEEE ComSoc Magazines: IEEE Communications Magazine, IEEE Network Magazine, and IEEE Wireless Magazine.
-For advertising information, please contact Mark David at m.david@ieee.org.
+For advertising information, please contact ComSoc Staff.